unt-libraries/texas-choropleth/README.md

 5. Run

     ```sh
-    $ fig up -d
+    $ fig build
     ```

+    This will pull down the MySQL Docker image and the Python Docker image and build the web image from the Dockerfile.

 6. Run

     ```sh
     $ fig run --rm web fab build_dev
     ```
-    This will pull down the MySQL Docker image and the Python Docker image.
-Then it will build the application image from the Python image and execute `./manage.py runserver`
+    This will build the application.

 7. Run

     ```sh
     $ fig run --rm web fab manage:createsuperuser
     ```

+8. Run

+    ```sh
+    $ fig up -d
+    ```
+    This brings up the web and database container and starts the application.

 8. Navigate to `<dockerhost>:8000` and start using the app.